Crazy Halloween Seed Skull DIY Décor

 Can you eat the chia seed sprouts?

 Yes, you can.
-Serve the seeds fresh on a salad, or allow the seeds to air dry and sprinkle them over your favorite spooky foods.
+Serve the fresh seeds on a salad, or allow them to air dry and sprinkle them over your favorite spooky foods.
 Chia seeds add a tangy taste to soups, salads, dips, and sandwiches.